- What is the Emergency Hardship Program?

 - How is the program funded?

 - The EHP began as a pilot with a grant from the University of Michigan Credit Union and matching funds from donations of faculty and staff.The program is currently supported with a generous donation from TCF Bank.
 Other donors include individual faculty and staff members, MHealthy Active U teams and the University of Michigan Trades Union.
-Development and administration of the program is a collaboration between university units, specifically, FASCCO, Michigan Medicine EAP, University Human Resources and the Office of University Development.
+Development and administration of the program is a collaboration between university units, specifically, FASCCO, Michigan Medicine Office of Counseling and Workplace Resilience, University Human Resources and the Office of University Development.
 General Fund dollars and restricted university funds are never used to provide Emergency Hardship Fund grants.

 - How can I contribute?